nobody1570/lclpy/README.md

 ## Usage

-If you have any questions of how to use the library, you can check the documentation in the [docs folder](docs/html).
+If you have any questions of how to use the library, you can download the project from github and check the documentation in the docs/html folder.
-Further, you can check the docstrings of a module in the interactive interpreter like this:
+You can also check the docstrings of a module in the interactive interpreter like this:

 ```
-print(module_name.__doc__)
+print(module_alias.__doc__)
 ```

 There are also several [jupyter notebooks](https://jupyter.org/) that demonstrate the use of certain classes.